Tim Kilroy

 🌳 Conversation Decision Tree

-If she gets excited and starts sharing problems openly: → Amplify with: "That's exactly what I hear from founders at your stage.
-Let me ask you this -- if we could solve [specific problem she mentioned], what would that unlock for the rest of the business?" → Move to: The Vision Bridge question, then the Next Step Setup
+If he gets excited and starts sharing problems openly: → Amplify with: "That's exactly what I hear from founders at your stage.
+Let me ask you this -- if we could solve [specific problem he mentioned], what would that unlock for the rest of the business?" → Move to: The Vision Bridge question, then the Next Step Setup

-If she asks "What do you actually do?" early in the call: → Say: "Great question.
-The short version -- I help agency founders build the systems that make revenue predictable instead of random.
-But before I get into that, I want to make sure what I share is actually relevant to where Cairn is right now.
+If he asks "What do you actually do?" early in the call: → Say: "Great question.
+The short version -- I help technical founders build the systems that make revenue predictable instead of random.
+But before I get into that, I want to make sure what I share is actually relevant to where Northwind is right now.
 Can I ask a couple more questions?" → Then redirect to Pain Uncovering

 🔮 What They'll Google After This Call

-"Tim Kilroy agency consultant" -- She'll research you to see if you're legit.
-Make sure your LinkedIn, website, and testimonials tell a cohesive story about agency growth.
+1. "[Your Name] GTM consultant" -- He'll research you to see if you're legit.
+Make sure your LinkedIn, website, and testimonials tell a cohesive story about helping founders build a sales motion.

-"how to build predictable pipeline for agency" -- This is the problem you surfaced.
+2. "how to build a repeatable sales motion for SaaS" -- This is the problem you surfaced.
 Have a blog post or resource ready to send in your follow-up that addresses this exact query.

-"agency sales process framework" -- If you referenced a framework during the call, she'll look for it.
-Make sure you have something she can find -- a PDF, a guide, a video.
+3. "founder-led sales to sales team transition" -- If you referenced a framework during the call, he'll look for it.
+Make sure you have something he can find -- a PDF, a guide, a video.

-"Cairn Media competitors" -- She might do her own competitive audit after your conversation makes her realize she's not differentiated enough.
+4. "Northwind Labs alternatives" -- He might run his own competitive audit after your conversation makes him realize he's not differentiated enough for the economic buyer.
 This is a good sign -- it means you created awareness.

-"agency growth coaching cost" -- She's pricing you in her head.
+5. "fractional GTM consultant cost" -- He's pricing you in his head.
 Have your pricing page or a "what to expect" document ready for the follow-up.

 👉 Call Objective

-You win this call when Lauren admits she's tired of being the bottleneck and asks you what it would take to fix it.
+You win this call when Alex admits he's tired of being the only one who can close, and asks you what it would take to fix it.

 Key Research Insights:

-- ▸Lauren is founder-led with no visible sales team or process -- she's likely the sole closer, which is the exact bottleneck your coaching addresses
+• Alex is founder-led with no visible sales leadership -- he's likely the sole closer, which is the exact bottleneck your work addresses

-- ▸No visible thought leadership or content strategy from the Cairn team on LinkedIn -- this is low-hanging fruit you can reference as proof of the pipeline problem
+• No visible thought leadership aimed at buyers (only practitioner-level content) -- this is low-hanging fruit you can reference as proof of the pipeline problem